 Students must complete an application giving personal information, financial circumstances and bank details.
 This can be completed prior to enrolment.
 However, no award will be made until the student has enrolled and provided evidence of income/benefits to support their application.
-The student/their parents must also sign to say that information provided is complete and factual.
+Where a learner is under 18, the College will get the learner to sign to approve that the application and the information provided is complete and factual.

 The College must make the student aware of the terms and conditions of the fund and retain evidence that they have read and understood them.